commontoolsinc/tutorials/state.md

 You'll be learning how to handle state within the Common Tools runtime.
 The most direct way to store state is via `Cells`.
-Cells store and access data, they do this via their set() and get() methods.
+Cells store and access data.
+You can set data in a cell via the set() function.
+You can also retrieve data via the get() function, we'll demonstrate that in a later section.
 There are many ways to create cells and we'll get to all of them, but for now, we'll start with the `cell<T>()` function available in Recipes.
 You've already used this in {ref}`calling_llm`